 - Lean and iterative.
 Content within the standards documentation will be as lean as is practicable, particularly for the first iteration.
 This will mean a balance between detailed specifications and principles-led guidelines, to ensure that there is sufficient standardisation without being overly prescriptive or stifling.

 - Empowered stakeholders.
 Stakeholders are critical to the success of the midata project.
 Our three working groups comprise a wide variety of representatives including energy suppliers, PCWs, and consumer groups.
 The working groups focus on consumer outcomes, industry delivery and standards development to collectively develop the midata framework.
+Our working groups are currently paused; please see the notice below for details.

 Want to know more?